ScottHills-Deloitte/Group09_Feb06_Capstone/README.md

 - There are 8,262 distinct companies in the dataset.
 - There are no null values in the dataset to discard.
 - All data features are in numeric format except for the company name and status label fields.
 These must either be removed from the model or converted to a numeric value using an encoding process.
-- All numeric monetary fields are in the same format and rounded to the same precision.
+- All numeric monetary features are in the same format and rounded to the same precision.

 ## Modeling and Evaluation